datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

     - "Why should I use Python to create plots?"
 objectives:
     - "Import the pyplot toolbox to create figures in Python."
-    - "Adapt maptlotlib objects created by Pandas or plotnine."
+    - "Use matplotlib to make further adjustments to Pandas or plotnine objects."
 keypoints:
     - "Matplotlib is the engine behind plotnine and Pandas plots."
     - "The object-oriented way of matplotlib makes detailed customization possible."